What Does a Nanny Do?

 - Au Pair (Foreign): A foreign national who resides in the United States for up to one year lives as part of the host family, and receives a small stipend in exchange for baby-sitting and helping with housework.
 She may or may not have previous child care experience.
 (See our "Nanny vs. Au Pair - Cost & Benefits" article)

 - Parent/Mother's Helper: An individual who lives in or out of the home and works for a family to provide full-time or part-time child care and domestic help for families in which one parent is home most of the time.
-The individual may be left in charge of the children for brief periods, and may or may not have previous child care experience.
+The individual may be left in charge of the children for brief periods, and may or may not have previous nanny experience and will always have childcare experience.

 - Nanny: An individual who is employed by the family, on either a live-in or live-out basis, to undertake all tasks related to the care of the family's children.
 Duties are generally restricted to child care and the domestic tasks related to child care.
-A nanny may or may not have had formal training, though often has a good deal of actual experience.
-Nanny's work-week usually ranges from 40 to 60 hours per week.
+A nanny may or may not have had formal training, though often has a good deal of nanny and childcare experience.
+Nannies' work-week usually ranges from 40 to 50 hours per week.
 Nannies usually work unsupervised.

 Other positions as described by Your Child's Nanny: